gadirlih/ls/README.md

 # ls
 # -AacdFfhilnrSRtu arguments were implemented.
-# -lm flags needed in order to successfully compile.
+# -lm flags are needed in order to successfully compile.